haroldcarr/auth-adt/README.md

   | Bin (Auth (Tree a)) (Auth (Tree a))
   deriving (Eq, Functor, Generic, Generic1, Show, Hashable)

+-- | Construct an authenticated branch
 bin :: Hashable a => Auth (Tree a) -> Auth (Tree a) -> Auth (Tree a) bin l r = auth (Bin l r)

+-- | Construct an authenticated tip
 tip :: Hashable a => a -> Auth (Tree a) tip v = auth $ Tip v